-Last week live in our Facebook Group, we made one of the most famous Pre-Prohibition punches: The Fish House Punch.
-Supposedly the drink of choice of a band of rowdy pre-revolutionary colonial Americans who called themselves, “The State in Schuylkill”, the punch dates back to 1732 and was “known to be fond of a drink or two”.
-(Source)
+Last week live in our Facebook Group, we made one of the more famous pre-Prohibition rum drinks: The Fish House Punch.
+Supposedly the refreshing drink of choice of a secret social club made up of rowdy pre-revolutionary colonial Americans who called themselves “The State in Schuylkill,” this rum cocktail dates back to 1732.

-History or not, this is still a great cocktail and one worth enjoying!
-We’ve prepared it cold, but I’ve heard it’s also delicious prepared warm and mulled for the wintertime.
+History of rum punch aside, this is a classic rum punch cocktail worth enjoying!
+We’ve prepared it cold, but I’ve heard it’s also delicious when warm and mulled for the wintertime.
 As is, it’s a pretty excellent rum punch brunch cocktail.

-This is a great drink to highlight the use of Oleo Saccharum in punches.
-While it sounds fancy and took me ages to spell correctly “Oh-lee-oh Sack-a-rum” is basically just sugar infused with the oil from lemon peels– and sometimes from orange as well.
+This is the perfect drink to highlight the use of oleo saccharum in punches.
+While it sounds fancy and took me ages to spell correctly, “oh-lee-oh sack-a-rum” is basically just sugar infused with the oil from lemon peels– and sometimes from orange as well.
 This is a sneaky way to get the oil out of the lemon peels (where most of the aromatics come from) and into your drink.

 Japanese Jigger, Copper Finish